DLEcode/Coin-Game/README.md

 notes:

-currently the 'e' or 'equip' command is only working for any pet of class Wasp_object also, the 'p' or 'pets command is not working as wanted
+currently the 'e' or 'equip' command is only working for any pet of class Wasp_object also, the 'p' or 'pets' command is not working as wanted also, the 'a' or 'active' command has not been made in the updated version (clicker_game (new))

 ***********************************